EmmaSteinman/project1/src/threads/lab1doc.md

 > type and/or a set of functions or macros to manipulate fixed-point
 > numbers, why did you do so?
 If not, why not?

 We chose to use the .h file given to us to implement fixed-point math.
 If we had more time we could have written our own but we used it to save time and focus more on the scheduling part of the exercise.
-DESCRIBE FUNCTIONS?